iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

   {create_account}
 </CodeBlock>

-### 2. Create an Account For a User

-Once you have created the backend storage, you can create individual accounts for users.

 The `Alias` must be unique and can be whatever fits your use case.
 The `Alias` is typically used to identify an account later on.
 Each account is also represented by an `index` which is incremented by one every time a new account is created.
 You can refer to any account via its `index`, or `alias`.

 You get an instance of any created account using `AccountManager.getAccount(accountId|alias)` or get all accounts with `AccountManager.getAccounts()`.

-The most common methods of `account` instance include:
+Common methods of `account` instance include:

 * `account.listAddresses()` - returns list of addresses related to the account.
 * `account.generateAddress()` - generate a new address for the address index incremented by 1.